-Robert Cray Band
+The Robert Cray Band

-Tuesday, March 6 at 8 p.m.
+Friday, March 25, 2022 at 8 p.m.

 Growing up in the Northwest, Robert Cray listened to the gospel of the Five Blind Boys of Mississippi, Bobby Bland’s soul, Jimi Hendrix’s rock guitar and the Beatles pop sounds.
-He would bring all of these influences into play throughout his career, but the glow of a career in music began when Cray was a teen, and in 1974 it burst into flames as the Robert Cray Band came together in Eugene, Oregon.
+He would bring all of the influences into play throughout his career, but the glow of a career in music began when Cray was a teen, and in 1974 it burst into flames as the Robert Cray Band came together in Eugene, Oregon.
 With the group’s 1980 debut release, Who’s Been Talkin’, word about the Cray Band began to spread across the Northwest and down in to California.
 Playing packed bars and roadhouses the Cray Band was thrilling.

 “We were doing blues and R&B from the first,” Crays says.
 “That’s just part of what we do.
 If you’re writing a tune it’s only natural to grab something from someplace else.
 You’re gonna put in some soul changes and some jazz, something you’ve been listening to.
 With what we do there’s a whole lot of room to move.”

-Eric Clapton’s admiration for Cray led to a writing collaboration on the hit “Old Love,” which featured Cray on guitar.
+Clapton’s admiration for Cray led to a writing collaboration on the hit “Old Love,” which featured Cray on guitar.
 A call came from Rolling Stone guitarist Keith Richards who asked him to be in the film he and Steve Jordan were producing about the rock guitarist Chuck Berry, Hail!
 Hail!
 Rock ‘n’ Roll.
 Concert footage in the film features Richards, Jordan, Clapton, Julian Lennon, Linda Ronstadt and Etta James.
 Cray performs “Brown Eyed Handsome Man” with Berry.
 Dressed in a baby blue tuxedo jacket, the young guitarist is the epitome of the tune’s title.

-During the 90s the Cray Band was also featured in concert with artists like Clapton, the Stones, John Lee Hooker, BB King and Bonnie Raitt, who declared that the band leader is “an original; he’s passionate, he’s a bad ass and puts on one of the best shows you’ll ever see.”
-Amidst these accolades, soaring record sales and a packed touring schedule, the Cray Band recorded six CDs in the ’90s.
+During the 90s the Cray Band was featured in concert with artists like Clapton, the Stones, John Lee Hooker, BB King and Bonnie Raitt, who declared that the band leader is “an original; he’s passionate, he’s a bad ass and puts on one of the best shows you’ll ever see.”
+Amidst these accolades, soaring record sales and a packed touring schedule the Cray Band recorded six CDs in the 90s.

 Cray produced Shame + A Sin, which referenced his blues roots, in 1993.
 It was followed by two more self-produced recordings, Some Rainy Morning and Sweet Potato Pie.
 Recorded in Memphis and featuring the famed Memphis Horns, Sweet Potato Pie was the Cray Band’s most soulful album to date.
-The next recording Take Off Your Shoes delved even deeper into Memphis sounds of the ’60s.
-“That was definitely a soul record,” Cray says.
+The next recording Take Off Your Shoes delved even deeper into Memphis sounds of the 60s.
+Take Your Shoes Off won a GRAMMY in 2000.

-In the next decade the Cray Band recorded seven CDs, three of them live, and two, Twenty and This Time, were nominated for Grammys.
-The group’s most recent recordings, Nothing But Love and In My Soul put the band back on the Billboard Charts.
+In the next decade, the Cray Band recorded seven CDs, three of them live, and two, Twenty and This Time, were nominated for GRAMMYS.
+The group’s most recent recordings, Nothing But Love and In My Soul put the band back on the Billboard® charts.